awsdocs/amazon-cloudwatch-user-guide/doc_source/Cross-Account-Cross-Region.md

      You can also enter a label for each of these accounts to help you identify them when choosing accounts to view\.

+     The account selector settings that a user makes here are retained only for that user, not for all other users in the monitoring account\.

 1. Choose **Enable**\.

 After you complete this setup, you can create cross\-account dashboards\.
 For more information, see [Cross\-Account Cross\-Region Dashboards](cloudwatch_xaxr_dashboard.md)\.